Mazirian the Magician: Plot summary

 Mazirian the Magician paces through his enchanted garden, wrestling with the problem of how to invest the humanoid creatures he has created in vats with intelligence.
 The secret is held by the sorcerer Turjan, who has kept the secret to himself despite his imprisonment, reduction in size, and torment by a small, vicious dragon.

 Mazirian is interrupted by a distantly spied beautiful woman, who persuades him to follow her out of the garden and into the wild country.
 At first, Mazirian resists her temptation.
 However, when she repeatedly visits him, he eventually follows her, armed with only five spells.
 In this age, such spells that remain to the knowledge of sorcerers are very complex and difficult to memorize, usually disappearing from memory upon use.

-The eager magician follows the girl through hills and valleys, chanting numerous spells to avoid the various strange creatures he encounters; these include the Deodand (a flesh-eating mutated man-creature) and Thrang the ghoul-bear.
+The eager magician follows the girl through hills and valleys, chanting numerous spells to avoid the various strange creatures he encounters.
+These include the Deodand (a flesh-eating mutated man-creature) and Thrang the ghoul-bear.

-In due course, he closes upon the girl and is about to capture her - but they are both attacked by deadly vampire-grass.
+In due course, he closes upon the girl and is about to capture her - but they are both attacked by deadly vampire grass.
 As Mazirian, out of spells, struggles drawing the attention of the deadly grass, the girl slowly crawls away, with her life spared, leaving the grass undisturbed.
-Mazirian frees himself the grass with a paralysis spell, and is then beaten to death by sentient trees.
+Mazirian frees himself from the grass with a paralysis spell, and is then beaten to death by sentient trees.
 Battered and barely alive, the woman returns to Mazirian's garden, enters his house, and releases Turjan.
 It's soon revealed that the girl, known as T'sain, is a creation of Turjan and sacrificed herself to free him out of love.
 Now released from his enchantment, Turjan carries T'sain's lifeless body away to his vats to recreate her.